2.0.1.1 Energy Analytical Model Issues

 • Energy Mode – set to ‘Use Conceptual Mass and Building Elements’

 • Ground Plane – this is the level that you wish to start analysis (there should be geometry on this level).
-All levels below this are excluded from analysis.
+All levels below this will not get analytical surfaces (they may however still get analytical spaces).

 • Project Phase – this should contain the geometry that you wish to analyze and match what is displayed in the Revit View.